Tuesday / October 23

 During today’s check-in, the man who’s been cast as Gloucester shared that he “had lunch and dinner with Gloucester last night.”
 We all laughed and asked what he meant.
 He said he’d imagined Gloucester sitting with him, having a conversation.
 “I had to spoon feed him half of the meal… It’s great to take time and get to know your character better,” he said.
 “You just added a whole new element to psychoanalyzing our characters,” said another man.
 People seemed genuinely excited by the idea.
 What a cool thing to have come up with on his own!

 We added some new members today and spent just about all of our time on introductions, orientation, and continuing to try to resolve the issues that came up on Tuesday.
-Most of that was either confidential or, in terms of the orientation, not super-exciting reading for this blog, but here are a few great quotes that came out of our traditional three questions:
+Here are a few great quotes that came out of our traditional three questions:

 From a member who participated during our pilot year, and who has just returned: “I have this time to get back to you guys… I like this.
 It’s fun, and it kept me out of trouble.
 I never wanted to leave, I just wasn’t mentally there.
 So I came back… I felt lost without you guys.”

 From a new member who was in the audience when a current member performed a monologue in another class: “That excitement he has every time he talks about this — I want that excitement because it’s kind of contagious.
 I want to infect everyone with the excitement of life.”